salrashid123/go-pqc-wrapping/README.md

 TODO: support [crypto/mlkem](https://pkg.go.dev/crypto/mlkem) keys converted `Binary()` and used as the inputs in addition to the openssl PEM format

 ### CLI

+Prebuilt, signed binaries can be found under the `Release` page,  To run directly, you will need `go1.24.0+`

 ```bash
 ## Encrypt